monishmohanty/KYC360API/Readme.md

-# Project Name
+# KYC360

 ## Project Overview

 This project is a sample implementation of an ASP.NET Core Web API for managing entities, such as individuals, in a database.
 The API allows users to perform CRUD (Create, Read, Update, Delete) operations on entities and includes features such as searching and filtering.
+Additionaly it also performs both the bonus challenges which includes paging, sorting and retry, backoff mechanism with logging.

 ## Retry and Backoff Strategy for Database Write Operations